nasa/opera-sds-pcm/tools/ops/README.md

     1. RECOMMENDED: move `pip.conf` into the resulting `venv/` directory.
 2. Activate the virtual environment and install the script dependencies referenced in the imports section as needed.
     1. RECOMMENDED: install dependencies listed in the relevant section of `setup.py` using the following command `pip install -e '.[cmr_audit]'`
+2. If running slc_audit.py, place north_america_opera.geojson file in the current working directory.
+This file is found in the ancillary S3 and may also be in the opera-pcm repo.

 ### Running locally